 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see DOSAGE AND ADMINISTRATION and PRECAUTIONS).

-Cefoxitin for Injection is generally well tolerated.
+Cefoxitin is generally well tolerated.
 The most common adverse reactions have been local reactions following intravenous injection.
 Other adverse reactions have been encountered infrequently.